cloudmesh/client/docs/source/man/man.rst

                 clouds.
 One of the key concepts to make the usage of such clouds easier is the introduction of defaults for each cloud or globally.
-Hence it is possible to set default images, flavors for each cloud, but also the default cloud.
+Hence it is possible to set default images, flavors for each cloud, and also the default cloud.
 The default command is used to set and list the default values.
 These defaults are used in other commands if they are not overwritten by a command parameter.

-    	    The current default values can by listed with:(if you have a default cloud specified.
+    	    The current default values can by listed with --all option:( if you have a default cloud specified.
 You can also add a --cloud=CLOUD parameter to apply the command to a specific cloud)

                    default list

                 A default can be set with

                     default KEY=VALUE

                 To look up a default value you can say

                     default KEY

-                   A deafult can be deleted with
+                A default can be deleted with

                     default delete KEY

+            Examples:
+                default list --all
+                default list --cloud=general
+                default image=xyz
+                default image=abc --cloud=chameleon
+                default image
+                default image --cloud=chameleon
+                default delete image
+                default delete image --cloud=chameleon

 EOF